 - BrightHaven Online Learning – Help your loved one live the best life possible each and every day!
 We share what we’ve learned about holistic healing and living and dying well by following the wisdom of the animals since 1990.

 - Walking with My Dog Through (End of) Life – an intimate look at a profound life passage, from terminal diagnosis through hospice care and natural death.
-(Author: Carol Howe Hulse, BrightHaven Education Program Specialist)
+(Author: Carol Howe Hulse, BrightHaven Education Program Manager)